wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    COTS
       Commercial off the shelf, a standard (i.e. not custom order) part commonly available from a vendor to all teams for purchase.

-   compositions
+   composition
-      A formal software term a set of multiple objects (such as commands) grouped into a bigger object.
+      A formal software term for building (or "composing") software entities out of smaller component entities.
 See `object composition <https://en.wikipedia.org/wiki/Object_composition>`__ on wikipedia for more info.

    CRTP
       Continuously Recurring Template Pattern - A software idiom in which a class `X`` derives from a class template instantiation using `X`` itself as a template argument.
 See `CRTP <https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern>`__ on wikipedia for more info.